PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Introduction

 Consider as an example a basic predicate $\pedge$ for an edge relation and a derived predicate $\ppath$.
 The axiom

-expresses that there is a path from $x$ to $y$ if there is an edge from $x$ to $y$, or if $x$ has some successor $z$ from which there is a path to $y$.
-The axioms are evaluated by interpreting all derived atoms as false and successively making them true based on the axioms until a fixed point is reached.
+expresses that there is a path from $x$ to $y$ if there is a direct edge from $x$ to $y$, or if there is an edge from $x$ to a successor $z$ from which there is a path to $y$.
+Axioms are evaluated by initializing all derived atoms as false and successively making them true based on the axioms until a fixed point is reached.
 With this example axiom we would therefore interpret $\ppath$ as the transitive closure of the edge relation $\pedge$.

+Capturing indirect effects of action applications, axioms facilitate the modelling of planning domains and can lead to a more efficient search for a plan \cite{ivankovic-haslum-ijcai2015}.
 The Planning Domain Definition Language PDDL is the dominant language for specifying classical planning tasks.
-The previous example axiom corresponds to the form that was introduced in PDDL 2.2 \cite{edelkamp-hoffmann-tr2004} and is still in effect today.
-It is backed up by compilability results \cite{thiebaux-et-al-aij2005} that establish that axioms increase the expressive power of PDDL.
-However, the PDDL standard restricts negative occurrences of predicates in axiom bodies to basic predicates, whereas the compilability analysis also permits negative occurrences of derived predicates as long as the set of axioms is \emph{stratifiable}.
+A variant of axioms has already been introduced in PDDL 1.2 \cite{mcdermott-et-al-tr1998} but has been dropped again in PDDL 2.1 \cite{fox-long-jair2003} because the semantics were not clear.
+The previous example axiom corresponds to the form that was reintroduced in PDDL 2.2 \cite{edelkamp-hoffmann-tr2004} and is still in effect in today's PDDL standard.
+This last revision is backed up by work by \inlinecite{thiebaux-et-al-aij2005} that established that axioms increase the expressive power of PDDL and cannot be compiled away without a worst-case super-polynomial increase of the task representation or plan size.

+Interestingly, the official definition differs from the variant considered in that paper in an aspect, namely by the restriction on negative occurrences of predicates in axiom bodies.
+We call the axiom formalism from the official PDDL definition $\semposaxioms$ and the more general one from the compilability analysis $\genaxioms$.
+In $\semposaxioms$, only basic predicates may occur negatively in axiom bodies, whereas $\genaxioms$ also permits negative occurrences of derived predicates as long as the set of axioms is \emph{stratifiable}.
 This concept allows to partition the axioms into several strata that are successively evaluated by individual fixed-point computations.
 A derived predicate may occur negatively in the body of an axiom if its interpretation has already been finalized by an earlier stratum.